Wuzzmi/swe1r-autosplitter-libresplit/README.md

-> [!caution]
-> **SCRIPT CURRENTLY BUGGED!**
-> * Auto reset fails amongst other bugs..
->
-> Yesterday auto reset was working like normal, like it had been for at least the past week and a half.
-I teseted some runs today, the script fails to reset on trigger.
-I reverted to previous versions of the script that had a functioning auto reset, and I experienced the exact same bugs.
-WTF?
->
-> Will fix when I am able to.
 # STAR WARS RACER AUTOSPLITTER (for LibreSplit)
 **A script that automates LibreSplit's timer, for Star Wars Episode I Racer speedruns.**
 Based on [Galeforce's LiveSplit Autosplitter](https://github.com/everalert/swe1r-autosplitter) v0.5.1